JerryTong-GH/SCADR/docs/qc.md

 Filtered data from both the channel and scatter plot filtering steps are automatically used in downstream analyses, including dose-response modeling and dimensionality reduction.

+## Storing Data After Filtering
+After completing the filtering steps (see the above section for details), users can save the processed data.
+By default, the output is saved in the Output Data folder, but this directory can be changed as needed.

+To export the filtered data, simply click the **Filter and Process Data** button.

 *© Copyright 2025, Jerry Tong, Corbin Glufka*